International Consortium for Social Development: History

 The consortium traces its origins to the early 1970s, when U.S.-based social work scholars in the Midwest states began discussing ways to integrate social development concepts into education and practice.
 At that time, social work curricula in the United States were dominated by clinical practice, which many considered inadequate for addressing structural poverty and global inequality.

 In 1974–75, seven schools of social work formed the Midwest Inter-University Consortium for International Social Development (MIUCISD).
 Responding to interest beyond the Midwest, members approved a memorandum of cooperation in 1977 and renamed the body the Inter-University Consortium for International Social Development (IUCISD).
 The change expanded participation outside the region and revised the consortium’s goals to emphasize engagement with developing countries.

 At the 2005 biennial symposium in Recife, Brazil, members adopted the name International Consortium for Social Development (ICSD) to reflect inclusion of individual academics across disciplines as well as governmental and non-governmental organizations globally.

-Mission and Objectives

-The ICSD's purpose aims to empower people to achieve economic and social improvements in their lives.
-Its mission and objectives include: